SKA-ScienceDataProcessor/delivery-prototypes/README.md

 /transferStatus
 ---

-This function uses the GET method
+This function uses the GET method.

+Requests are only authorized if using the same certificate as when they made the original submission.

 **Parameters**